-In 2021, we granted our executives who do not participate in the Bonus Pool Plan an equal mix of time-vesting restricted stock units ("RSUs") and performance-vesting RSUs ("PSUs").
-This decision was based, in part, on market analysis as an appropriate mix for our equity program.
+In fiscal year 2022, we granted our executives who do not participate in the Bonus Pool Plan both time-vesting restricted stock units ("RSUs") and performance-vesting RSUs ("PSUs").
+This decision was based, in part, on market analysis as an appropriate mix for our equity program and in connection with Werner Andre's promotion to Chief Financial Officer and Nicholas H. Cumins' promotion to Chief Operating Officer.